 * You feel uncomfortable because I don’t ‘belong’ to a religious organisation.

-I’m a Kingdom of Yeshua man (the church) and I ‘belong to Him’.
+I’m a Kingdom of Yeshua man ( His disciple and member of His true Church) and I ‘belong to Him’.

-He paid ‘the price’, it wasn’t paid by an organisation, man or woman.
+He paid ‘the price’, it wasn’t paid by an organisation, religion, man or woman.

 * You feel annoyed that I mention the name of God frequently, rather than use generic references, which make you feel more comfortable.

 Adonai Yeshua Hamashiach’s name has power and many do not realise the truth concerning His name, in the Book of Acts Chapter 4: verse 12.